samsquire/ideas2/README.md

 # 49. Stateful workstation

 When I open a number of programs, I would like this list of programs to be persisted so that I can shut down the computer and return to them again.
-I'd like the same for the shell.
+I'd like the same for the terminal too.

 Existing: